turmon/Exosims-Sandbox/util/doc_sandbox/docs/execution.md

 ### Adding simulations to the ensemble

-Adding simulations is done outside make with the `add-sims.sh` shell script driver.
+Adding simulations is done outside of make with the `add-sims.sh` shell script driver.
 Its basic usage is simply: